HanaaRamadan/EFSonic_Financial_Transactions/README.md

 # EFSonic_Financial_Transactions

-📌 Query: Financial Transactions with Opening Balance, Debit & Credit
+📌 Query: Financial Transactions Analysis (EFSonicData)

 Description
 This query generates a financial transactions report for a specific organization within a given date range, with multi-language support.
 It shows account balances, opening balance, debit, and credit movements.